cansinacarer/DotDigital-Editor-Extension-for-Google-Promo-Tab-Annotations/readme.md

 ### Product Annotation Block

-This block creates a [product preview](https://developers.google.com/gmail/promotab/overview#single-image-preview).
+This block creates a [product preview](https://developers.google.com/gmail/promotab/overview#single-image-preview), showing a product image, its price, description, and a link for it.
 If you place more than one of these blocks, they will be shown in a [product carousel](https://developers.google.com/gmail/promotab/overview#product-carousel).

 ![product-block](img/product-block.png)